ParthC/vue3-ECommerce/README.md

 # Vue 3 E-Commerce Demo

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 to learn more.
+This template should help get you started developing with Vue 3 check out the [Vue 3 docs](https://vuejs.org/) to learn more.

 ## Project setup
 ```